-The Governor General's Awards in Visual and Media Arts are granted to artists in recognition of remarkable careers in either of those fields.
+Governor General's Awards in Visual and Media Arts

 Who created this prize?

-These awards were created in 1999 by a partnership between the Canada Council for the Arts and Roméo LeBlanc, then Governor General of Canada, who committed Government House to hosting in perpetuity the annual ceremony that honours the recipients at Rideau Hall.
+These awards were created in 1999 by a partnership between the Canada Council for the Arts and Roméo LeBlanc, then Governor General of Canada.
+Since then, the awards have celebrated Canada’s vibrant arts community and recognized remarkable careers in the visual and media arts.

 1-800-263-5588, ext.
 5265

 We are committed to equity in all our activities, including the administration of our prizes and awards.